sudarshansudarshan/aicamp/Oceanverse.md

    </details><br>

-19. While we were taught the so called two variables and two unknowns, what if there were more equations than unknowns?<br>
+19.While we were taught the so called two variables and two unknowns, what if there were more equations than unknowns?<br>
    $$ 3A + 1C = 1200 $$
    $$ 1A + 2C = 1000 $$
    $$ 1A + 1C =  900 $$
    <details closed>
    <summary>Sol.</summary>

-   Put your solution here.
+   When faced with a system of equations where the number of equations exceeds the number of unknowns, we encounter what is known as an overdetermined system.
+In this scenario, there may not exist a single solution that satisfies all equations simultaneously.
+For instance, considering the equations provided.
+   We have three equations but only two unknowns, A and C. Consequently, the system is overdetermined.
+In such cases, it is unlikely that a unique solution exists that satisfies all equations simultaneously.
+However, we can still attempt to find a solution that best fits the given equations.
+We aim to minimize the error between the observed values (the left-hand sides of the equations) and the predicted values (the right-hand sides) by adjusting the unknowns.
+Therefore, while the system may not have a single exact solution, we can seek an approximation that minimizes the discrepancy between the observed and predicted values.

    </details><br>